mayer79/foodDetector/README.md

 ### Step 5: The pretrained net
 In total 5000 pics are probably not enough to calculate a full fledged neural net from scratch.
 A smart alternative is to load a pretrained deep CNN that has been trained on the huge 2012 ImageNet data set (1.2 Mio distinct images) discriminating 1000 different objects.

 One of the strong ImageNet CNNs is the Inception (V3) net or "GoogLeNet" that has nine inception modules.
 These are parallel convolutional elements containing differently sized filters.
 By this construction, a top 5 accuracy of about 3.5% is reached on the ImageNet validation set.
-A pretrained mxnet version of this architecture is hosted on http://data.mxnet.io/mxnet/data/Inception.zip.
+A pretrained MXNet version of this architecture is hosted on http://data.mxnet.io/mxnet/data/Inception.zip.
 Get this file and extract it, so that subfolder "inception" now contains at least the following files:

 1. "Inception_BN-0039.params": 40 MB of network weights...